 Parking in Glenwood Springs is actually a bit more enjoyable if you wish to visit the town and do some shopping or grab a meal.
 As you can imagine, this really does help support the local small businesses.

-The Hanging Lake Trail Hike
+Tips for Hiking Hanging Lake Trail

 So, this is always an interesting topic.
 Some will tell you its hard, some will tell you its easy.
 The hike to Hanging Lake is described on AllTrails as “Hanging Lake Trail is a 3 mile heavily trafficked out and back trail located near Glenwood Springs, Colorado that features a lake and is rated as moderate.
 The trail is primarily used for hiking and is best used from May until October.”